rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `removeSystemEventListener(type, listener, useCapture)`: proxies the `Services.els` method of the same name, using the shell document as a target.
 - `systemAlerts`: this object exposes methods for invoking notification features of the system
   - `resendAll()`: this will resend all stored notifications from the Notifications DB.
-  - `click(data)`: this will perfrom click action.
+  - `click(data)`: this will perform click action.
 The data parameter is an object with the following properties:
     - `id`: the unique id for this notification
-  - `close(id)`: this will perfrom close action with a parameter id which is the unique id for this notification
+  - `close(id)`: this will perform close action with a parameter id which is the unique id for this notification.
+- `isDaemonReady`: returns a boolean that is true if the api-daemon is running and is usable.

+### Events

+Since the `WebEmbedder` object extends `EventTarget` you can attach event listeners on it.
+The list of events that can be dispatched is:
+- `runtime-ready`: this event is dispatched once the the embedder is setup.
+At this point you can safely call methods on the object itself.
+- `daemon-disconnected`: this event is dispatched when the api-daemon connectivity is lost.
+- `daemon-reconnected`: this event is dispatched when the api-daemon connectivity is available again.

 ## WindowProvider delegate